itrocks-ts/xtarget/README.md

 # xtarget

-Allows you to choose any element in your DOM as a target for your anchors and forms.
+The simplest way to choose any element in your DOM as a target for your anchors and forms.

 ## Installation